New Zealand Rabbit

 New Zealand Rabbit Breed History/Origin

 This unique breed of pet rabbits has such an interesting background it almost equals their fantastic character traits.
 Although their name suggests it, these rabbits are not actually from New Zealand.
 In fact, they are the first American rabbit breed to be developed.
 At the beginning of the 20th century, American breeders crossed the popular rabbit types from the ‘old country’ in hopes to develop a meat-producing, show quality rabbit.
 By 1913, their crosses with genes of Belgian Hares and Flemish Giants were gaining popularity under the name of New Zealand Red Rabbit.
 Soon after, the albino sports of the breed were developed separately.
 The first litter of what will become New Zealand White rabbits were born in 1917 when a New Zealand Red doe had four albino kits.
 The striking beauty of these pure white sports with crimson eyes prompted the breeder to try and replicate them through selective breeding.
 After this, the rest is history.
 In just a few years, American breeders managed to come up with a new and distinct breed of rabbit that will become one of the most popular amongst pet owners – many decades down the road!

 A universally well loved and unique rabbit breed, New Zealand Rabbits became very popular all across the United States.
 From there, it was only the matter of time when the breed would become successful all across the globe.
 Over time, many breeders tried to improve upon their qualities or selectively breed them for different purposes.
 This resulted in several subtle variations, mostly centered on coloration.
 Today, there are 5 distinct New Zealand Rabbit breeds that are recognized by ARBA.
 New Zealand Reds were recognized in 1916, New Zealand White Rabbit in 1920 and Black New Zealands in 1958.
 The newest additions to the breed are the broken variety, which was accepted by ARBA in 2010 and the blue variety which had the same luck in late 2016.
 It is not out of the realm of possibility that further variations of the New Zealand rabbit will come about, and be accepted by ARBA in the future.
 Either way, potential owners are given a great choice when it comes to different colors and appearances.

 New Zealand Rabbits are large, muscular animals that have a beautiful coat.

 The New Zealand has a rather well-rounded commercial body shape, which is slender yet muscular.
 In many ways, they have that iconic, unmistakable classic bunny look that is balanced and has great appeal to potential owners.
 This breed was primarily developed for the production of meat and their appearance shows it.
 From hips to loins to ribs, the New Zealand rabbit is a well-filled animal.
 Their head is moderately rounded, and in proportion with the rest of their body.
 Ears are thick, well-furred with rounded tips and carried erect.
 Does are bigger than bucks with a maximum weight of 10 to 12 pounds, where the male of the breed is supposed to weigh between 9 and 11 pounds.
 While the difference is not too great, you can still certainly tell which is the male and which is the female New Zealand Rabbit.

 New Zealand rabbits have short, soft flyback fur that is set tightly in the pelt.
 Their coat does not need much grooming (as rabbits are generally clean animals), however, should you keep your New Zealand as a pet, you may find grooming them from time to time will reduce the amount of loose hair in your home.
 To boot, this will make sure your pet doesn’t ingest a lot of their own hair during self-grooming which can be dangerous for their health.

 Grooming them once every week or biweekly with a bristled brush should do the trick.
 Always remember that rabbits should not be bathed, as this causes them great stress and may cause cardiac problems.
 Instead, if you do notice a bit of dirt on the paws or the rump, you should use a wet cotton ball for some gentle cleaning.
 It can do wonders for cleanliness and those pristine looks.
 No need to put your pet through stress or potentially cause them harm to keep them clean and hygienic!

-The New Zealand rabbit has five colors that is recognized by the ARBA.
+The New Zealand rabbit has five colors that are recognized by the ARBA.
 These are red, white, black, blue, and broken, the latter being any color mixed with white.
 Each of the coat colors belongs to a separate variety of the breed.
 The New Zealand rabbit is quite the charmer!
 They are amongst the prettiest of all common rabbit breeds, and are definitely prized for their looks.
 This is great for potential owners who are picky about the colors of their rabbit.
 These looks are certain to satisfy most tastes, so no worries there.

 New Zealand rabbits enjoy being handled and are rather easy-going.